querkmachine/beeps.website/src/test/index.md

 {% endfigure%}

 {% figure caption="A caption for this image figure, waoh." %}
-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing." %}
 {% endfigure %}

 {% figure caption="Image figure floated left.", float="left" %}
-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing." %}
 {% endfigure %}

 {% figure caption="Image figure floated right.", float="right" %}
-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing." %}
 {% endfigure %}
 <br clear="both">

 ### Image differ

-{% imageDiffer "./src/images/color-before.png", "Before: The homepage of this website with a dark grey background, orange spots and yellow heading and links.", "./src/images/color-after.png", "After: The homepage of this website with a dark blue/purple background, lighter purple spots, and bright green heading and links." %}
+{% imageDiffer "/images/color-before.png", "Before: The homepage of this website with a dark grey background, orange spots and yellow heading and links.", "/images/color-after.png", "After: The homepage of this website with a dark blue/purple background, lighter purple spots, and bright green heading and links." %}

 ## Embeds